bekotweaks/regeditortweakinspector/README.md

 Create a Backup or System Restore Point
 Prior to modifying the Windows Registry, it is essential to create a backup or a system restore point.
 This precaution allows you to recover your system in the event of any unintended consequences resulting from registry changes.

-Download the performance_tweaks.zip File
+Click On The File Name On The Repoitory Click Raw Download Download the performance_tweaks.zip File
 Download the performance_tweaks.zip file from this repository.
 Ensure the file is saved to a known location on your computer.